AdobeDocs/dynamic-media-classic.en/help/new-ui-2020.md

 <!-- NEWSLETTER IS DEAD The download links are also available by way of the [Adobe Dynamic Media Classic newsletter subscription page.](https://www.adobe.com/subscription/dynamic-media-newsletter.html) -->

 +++**_How does the new desktop app work?_**
 After you download, install, and launch the desktop app, you are presented with a refreshed sign-in experience.
 By entering your existing user name and password and selecting the appropriate server based on your region, you can sign in to Adobe Dynamic Media Classic.
-The overall experience is the same as the familiar web browser version you are used to.
+The overall experience is the same as the familiar web browser version that you are used to.
 From the desktop app, you can access the Adobe Dynamic Media Classic Production and Staging environments.
 You can also access Media Portal if you are credentialed for this capability.

 >[!IMPORTANT]
 >